 on course website

 During the course the students will learn the basic concepts and theories for understanding contemporary mediated humour.
-Through classical theories of humour the student can identify cognitive, linguistic and psychological functions of humour, whereas perspectives of sociology, political science and communication studies provide means to analyse the social functions of mediated humour.
+Through classical theories of humour the student can identify cognitive, semantic and psychological functions of humour, whereas perspectives of sociology, political science and communication studies provide means to analyse the social functions of mediated humour.

-After completing the course the students will be able to analyse complex empirical cases of mediated humours performances and texts.
+After completing the course the students will be able to analyse complex empirical cases of mediated humour performances and texts.
 They will understand how particular historical, cultural, political and technological contexts provide frames for humorous texts and their interpretation.
 The students will also acknowledge the ambiguous nature of humour, its paradoxical consequences and the conflicting interpretations it might foster.

 Team work, discussions and presentations will allow the students to develop their social skills in a multicultural environment.
 Presentations and individual work also develop analytical and rhetorical skills needed in academic settings.